 The Hurley family.
 Malcolm Hurley was a member of the 1981 New Zealand Accordion Orchestra conducted by Fay Schaw which made a very successful tour to Europe and Singapore.
 Now living in Christchurch, his son Benjamin plays the accordion and achieved several 1st placings at the recent 2012 New Zealand Accordion Championships.

-Craig Perry, Kim Waddell, Mark Perry and Lionel Reekie.
+Craig Perry, Kim Kershaw, Mark Perry and Lionel Reekie.

 Martin Simonovski and Filip Stamevski